Data Subject Rights and Opting Out

 If you wish to object to your personal data being used by Experian clients for direct marketing purposes (including any associated profiling), and would like to register your details on our suppression file, please click the button below.

 You can also register your personal details on our suppression file by contacting us directly using the details below:

 Customer Support Centre

-Please be aware that we’ll process your request within 7 days, however many of our clients plan their marketing communications in advance, therefore it may take some time to become fully effective.
+We’ll process your request and add you to our suppression file within 7 days but it is worth being aware that we build our marketing database monthly and so we will remove your data fully at the next build.
+It is also worth noting that many of our clients plan their marketing communications in advance, therefore it may take some time for your request to become fully effective.

 How to opt out of other organisations using your data

 If you wish to reduce the amount of marketing communications you receive from all organisations, there are several simple steps you can take.

 For the different marketing channels, here are the best ways to do so:

 You can opt out of postal marketing by registering with the Mail Preference Service (MPS) at http://www.mpsonline.org.uk/.
 This is an industry-wide service administered by the Direct Marketing Association and recognised by the Information Commissioner.